Last updated: June 19, 2016.

 |2014||Magic Grant ($120,000) from the Brown Institute for Media Innovation.

-— Project: SearchLight, a tool to help investigative journalists report on algorithmic bias in search results and advertisements.
+— Project: SearchLight, a tool for investigative journalists to report on algorithmic discrimination.

 Fellowships and Honors

 |2014||Journalistic Algorithms.
 Dr. Chris Wiggins and Jonathan Soma.|

 |2014||Foundations of Computing.
 Dr. Dennis Tenen and Jonathan Soma.|